vjrantal/bot-sample/README.md

 * LUIS.ai integration

 This can be useful to those looking to get started quickly with either or all of the three points above.

+More information about the automated testing aspect of this project can be found from [this blog post](http://blog.vjrantal.net/2016/10/24/continuous-delivery-of-a-node-js-bot/).

 ## Notes for Azure Functions